D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - create and store the psw in the resource template
 - create and store the psw in an Axure KV and create an access policy
 - create and store the psw in a Recovery Services vault and create a Backup Policy
-- create and store the psw in a separate template and create a link from teh source template
+- create and store the psw in a separate template and create a link from the source template

 ---